-Memory address The address of the next instruction to be executed in the named function.
+Function name The name of the function active at this activation level of the stack.
+The values of any variables passed to this function are also listed.
 File name The name of the file containing the source code for the function.
+Function parameters The list of parameter names and values from previous function calls.
 Line number The number of the last executed source line in the function.

-Example 8-3 uses the where command to display the stack trace of a COBOL program.
+Example 2-13 uses the where command to display the stack trace of a COBOL program.

-Example 8-3 Displaying the Stack Trace in a COBOL Program
+Example 2-13 Displaying the Stack Trace in a COBOL Program